Firearms Testing & Tool Mark Examination

 Firearm mechanism examination (function of firearms)

-Our firearms examiners can examine and test a firearm for the purposes of establishing the condition and functionality of a firearm and to determine if a weapon functioned properly during a case incident.
-We can also perform test firing of the firearm & generate exemplar bullets and casings for comparison or for issues regarding some aspects of shooting reconstruction such as distance determinations or ejection patterns.
+Our firearms examiners can examine and test the condition and functionality of firearms to determine if a weapon functioned properly during a case incident.
+We can also perform test firing of the firearm and generate exemplar bullets and casings for comparison or for issues regarding some aspects of shooting reconstruction such as distance determinations or ejection patterns.

 Firearm serial number restoration

 Manufacturers often stamp serial numbers onto products such as firearms, tools, cameras, watches and automobile parts.
 These numbers can establish ownership or manufacturer identity.
-Individuals attempt to obliterate serial numbers by scratching, filing, grinding, over-stamping or welding new metal onto an obliterated area.
-Our scientists can perform a chemical restoration procedure on punched or stamped obliterated serial numbers.
+Individuals may attempt to obliterate serial numbers by scratching, filing, grinding, over-stamping or welding new metal onto an obliterated area.
+Our scientists can restore punched or stamped obliterated serial numbers utilizing chemical procedures.

 Cartridge case ejection

-Semi-automatic and full-automatic firearms eject the fired cartridge casings from the firearm during the normal course of operation.
-Our scientists can analyze the pattern of ejected cartridge casings to determine the position of the weapon at the time of discharge.
+Semi-automatic and fully automatic firearms eject fired cartridge casings from the firearm during the normal course of operation.
+Our scientists can analyze the pattern of ejected cartridge casings to determine a range of the shooter’s location or weapon at the time of discharge.
 This can add valuable information when performing shooting incident reconstructions.

 A tool mark is an impression mark that results from contact with sufficient pressure between a tool and a surface.
-The examination process involves comparing the striated surface of the “tool” to the striated surface within the questioned tool mark.
-Our scientists can also examine the evidence for additional evidence such as trace hair, fiber, and fingerprint evidence.
+The tool mark examination process involves comparing the impressed or striated surfaces of the “tool” to the striated surface within the questioned tool mark.
+During this examination, our scientists can also examine for additional evidence such as hair, fiber, and fingerprint evidence.

-Comparison of bullets, cartridge cases, & tool marks
+Comparison of bullets, cartridge cases, and tool marks